 Email notifications for followers.

 Followers receive notifications through their email client whenever the ticket is updated, but their names don’t appear in the email address.
-You cannot add a follower from an email client; followers must be included directly from the ticket.
+You cannot add a follower from an email client.
+Followers must be included directly from the ticket.
 Followers see both public replies and internal notes in their email notifications.
 Generally, any email response by a follower is recorded in the ticket as an internal note.
-However, one exception to this is explained in Understanding when email replies become public or private comments.
+However, there is one exception.
+See Understanding when email replies become public or private comments.

 -